Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

 If not otherwise stated, we stop the training at $200$ epochs.
 As shown in Table~\ref{tab:adv_1_lay_dropout}, dropout improves the training, thus it will be employed in all the models.
 We have also tried employing batch normalization as a regularization technique on some of these models and a deeper model with three convolutional layers but it did not lead to any significant improvements.
 This can be explained by the fact that batch normalization effectiveness is most evident in very deep models; see \cite{he2016deep}.

 Table~\ref{tab:adv_2_lay} shows training of models with two convolutional layers.
 By comparing it with Table~\ref{tab:adv_1_lay}, where the MSE and MAE are reported for different ANN architectures with one layer, it is possible to notice that models with only one layer achieve lower loss.
 From Table~\ref{tab:adv_1_lay}, it is also possible to appreciate that the model that in the previous section achieved the lowest loss is not the same in this case.
 In particular, a deeper model performs better.
 This is not surprising since this means that we need a more complex model to explain the data, and indeed we are using a more diversified dataset.
 In Table~\ref{tab:adv_1_lay_basis}, we repeat the same test case for different architectures of the convolutional layer.
 Two applications of convolution with 40 hidden units seems to be the best choice.
 The architecture that we choose for the model is the second to last of Table~\ref{tab:adv_1_lay_basis}.
 Employing training with batch size 32, the Adam optimizer and early stopping (up to 1000 epochs), we obtain a loss on the test ``dataset~3" of $8.83 \cdot 10^{-5}$ and MAE $4.84 \cdot 10^{-3}$.
 On the test ``dataset 1" we achieve a loss of $7.73 \cdot 10^{-5}$ and a MAE of $4.48 \cdot 10^{-3}$ and on test ``dataset 2" we obtained a loss of $1.39 \cdot 10^{-4}$ and a MAE of $6.51 \cdot 10^{-3}$.
 The predictions are reported in Figure~\ref{fig:adv_pred_nothing_and_model3_test2bis}.
-It is possible to appreciate that the model seems to be accurate.
+Figure~\ref{fig:perf_hist} (center) shows an histogram of the performance gain $P$.
+In particular, in $20\%$ of the cases $P\geq37\%$.
+Table~\ref{tab:perf_summary} (second row) summarizes the results.